|Week 19 Geauga County, Ohio||Oct. 9, 2012|

 In this week's shares

-In this week's shares, CSA members can expect things such as apples, green beans, bok choy, broccoli, bunching onions, carrots, eggplants (purple), garlic, Red Russian kale, Lacinato kale, kohlrabi, green romaine, green or red leaf lettuce, peas, peppers (green, red, orange, yellow or purple), Yummy Orange, Red Carmen, Hot Banana and/or Sweet Banana peppers, sweet potatoes, radishes, *sweet corn, pumpkins, Big Beef tomatoes (from greenhouse), yellow squash and spaghetti or acorn squash.
+In this week's shares, CSA members can expect things such as apples, green beans, lima beans, red beets, bok choy, broccoli, bunching onions, cabbage, carrots, eggplants (purple), garlic, Red Russian kale, Lacinato kale, rainbow chard, kohlrabi, green romaine, green or red leaf lettuce, peas, peppers (green, red, orange, yellow or purple), potatoes, sweet potatoes, yellow squash, Big Beef tomatoes (from greenhouse), and butternut squash.

 *While we check our corn closely, you still may find a caterpillar in your corn.
 Just trim the end off and the rest of the ear will be fine.